French military leader Napoleon Bonaparte once said: “History is a set of lies, agreed upon.”

 They can help us improve the present

-History matters because it can provide us with solutions to many of the problems of the present.
+History matters because it can provide us with perspectives and more information about the problems of the present.
 At its best, history is there to introduce us to some of the things we need but that aren’t obviously visible in the world today.
 Unknowingly, we’re hugely biased towards the present.
 The news circles obsessively around some of the things that have happened in the last five minutes and yet, many of the most important things that we need to sustain and inspire us are a lot older.
 What we need nowadays are good ideas and history is full of them.

 History isn’t straightforward